 For 3-folded booms the terminology is as follows:

 - A. Breakaway section

 - B. 2nd outer wing

 - C. 1st outer wing

 - E. Inner wing

 - F. Centre section

 NOTE!
-When controlling the boom at the SetBox, the folding sections sequence are:
+When controlling the 3-fold boom at the SetBox, it will fold the 1st outer wing and 2nd outer wing consecutively.